w3c/w3c-website-redesign-html/docs/base/icons.md

 - SVGs added as background images as part of an icon font may not show properly for high contrast mode users
 - We have full CSS control of the SVG in terms of colour, animations/transitions and manipulating paths.

 However, inline SVGs are not cached.
 An alternative is to [use the `<use>` element of SVG to reference code from an external file](https://css-tricks.com/svg-use-with-external-reference-take-2/), which the browser can cache.
 It also improves the readability of the markup.
-[CSS styling is still possible](https://tympanus.net/codrops/2015/07/16/styling-svg-use-content-css/), although it has some limitations - be sure to add an extra class and target .
+[CSS styling is still possible](https://tympanus.net/codrops/2015/07/16/styling-svg-use-content-css/), although it has some limitations - be sure to add an extra class and target this in the CSS.

 ### Considerations